nathan-gardner/SECON2023Robot/Documentation/Signoffs/MarkBeech-MadisonKelly-signoff-Power.md

 As shown above the output voltage is regulated to 6 V with a small ripple of less than 1% of the output voltage.

+### **Motor Ripple**

+All motors chosen in this project have come from Pololu.
+Pololu recommends connecting up to three $0.1 \mu F$ capacitors to the motors.
+It was recommended that one cap should be connected from the positive lead to the case, one from the negative lead to the case, and one across the input terminals.

 ### **Power Bus**